 I started swimming competitively when I was ten years old.
-Twenty five years later–after Country Club Meets, swim team in high school and a few triathalons in my history–I can also add more than 10 years teaching swim lessons as part of my resume.
+Twenty five years later–after Country Club Meets, swim team in high school and a few triathlons in my history–I can also add more than 10 years teaching safe swimmers lessons during the summer as part of my resume.

 Some of my favorite teaching ‘tricks’ include: